-What makes an act of worship 'successful' or 'unsuccessful'?
+Drawing on the experiences you've described, what makes an experience of pastoral care 'successful' or 'unsuccessful'?

 Consider the importance of:

 - practical considerations;

 - personal experiences and preferences;

 - the ways in which God is reflected and portrayed.

 3. Exploring

 Look through some booklets, outlines or notes from services regularly taking place in your ministry area.
 Work together to identify these different elements in each service: